quasarframework/quasar-framework.org/source/components/button.md

 title: Button
 ---
-Quasar has a component called QBtn with is a button with a few extra useful features.
+Quasar has a component called QBtn which is a button with a few extra useful features.
 For instance, it comes in two shapes: rectangle (default) and round.
 It also has the material ripple effect by default when building with Material theme.
 <input type="hidden" data-fullpage-demo="forms/button">

 The button component also comes with a spinner or loading effect.
 You would use this for times when app execution may cause a delay and you want to give the user some feedback about that delay.
 When used, the button will display a spinning animation as soon as the user clicks the button.